a-flyleaf/ygbtdm/roundups.md

 permalink: /gallery/roundups
 css: main h2{font-size:3em; text-align:center; margin:1em auto .5em;}
 ---
 Starting in 2021, I've been ending each month with a giant wall of art that wouldn't otherwise have been posted.
-Originals are <a href="https://www.deviantart.com/a-flyleaf/gallery/81345929/compilation-stuff" target="_blank">on deviantArt</a>; these versions have non-story-related content cropped and/or faded out.
+Originals are [on deviantArt](https://www.deviantart.com/a-flyleaf/gallery/81345929/compilation-stuff); these versions have non-story-related content cropped and/or faded out.

 ## 2021
 <section id="gallery" class="artwall roundup">